centrify/centrify-samples-API-Python/README.md

 # /CDirectoryService/ChangeUser
   changeUser.py - example snippet of changing cloud properties for a user

-# /CDirectoryService/DeleteUser
+# /UserMgmt/RemoveUser
-  deleteUser.py - example snippet of deleting a cloud user
+  removeUser.py - example snippet of deleting/removing a cloud user (/CDirectoryService/DeleteUser is deprecated)

 # /UserMgmt/InviteUsers
   inviteUsers.py - example snippet of inviting one or more users to the cloud service portal